Home

 But Malthus also provided the foundation of Darwin's theory.
 Thus, in the Origin (1859, p.
 65) Darwin claims that,

 Positing this universal Malthusian struggle among all the individual organisms of the earth, permitted Darwin, as Desmond and Moore (1991, p.
-267) put it, to "appeal to a better class of audience" -- the class of industrialists and capitalists to which he and his family belonged.
+267) put it, to "appeal to a better class of audience" — the class of industrialists and capitalists to which he and his family belonged.
 Of course, it also provided him with an arena of individual competition in which natural selection could act.
 But he probably would not have chosen such an axiom for his theory if he had not been a member of the upper class.
 Certainly, a struggle of all against all is not a necessary assumption.
 Many types of organisms are known to be of a cooperative nature, including human beings.
 For example, cooperative efforts, have resulted in declining populations levels in many modern countries such as Spain.
 Indeed, in many cases, for the good of others, individuals forfeit their own chance to survive and reproduce.
 Thus, a male baboon will sacrifice its own life to protect other members of its troop from leopard attacks.
+This sort of altruistic behavior is something Darwinian theory does a poor job of explaining.

 His social background also influenced Darwin's ideas about the pace at which evolution occurs.
 From youth, apparently, he believed gradualism is inherently more rational and scientific than saltational accounts of evolution.
 Thus, Ernst Mayr (1982: 509) comments that